What is the Prohibited List (the List)?

 The List is revised at least once a year.
 Each year, the updating of the List is finalized by WADA in September.
 The updated List is published by October 1 and comes into effect on January 1 of the following year.

-WADA shall establish a monitoring program regarding substances which are NOT on the Prohibited List, but which WADA wishes to monitor in order to detect patterns of misuse in sport.
+WADA shall establish a monitoring program regarding substances that are NOT on the Prohibited List, but which WADA wishes to monitor in order to detect patterns of misuse in sport.

 WADA shall publish, in advance of any testing, the substances that will be monitored.
 Laboratories will report the instances of reported use or detected presence of these substances to WADA periodically, by sport, and whether the samples were collected in-competition or out-of-competition.
 Such reports shall not contain additional information regarding specific samples.